pypy/pypy.org/pages/download_advanced.rst

 Installing more modules
 -------------------------------

-There are as yet few distribution-ready packages.
+There are as yet few distribution-ready packages. `conda`_ is one easy way to get packages with a minimum of compilation.
 We recommend installing ``pip``, which is the standard package manager of Python.
 It works like it does on CPython as explained in the `installation documentation`_.